 Funding allocations will be determined by specific student initiative in consultation with the Civic Engagement Recognition and Allocations Commission throughout the year.
-Initiatives may apply for multiple grants but must complete separate submissions for each project Student initiatives are eligible to apply for funding at two frequencies.
+Student Initiatives may request additional funding through applying for supplemental grants.

 Annual Allocations (submitted as part of re-registration in March)